ronlipke/mac-dev-playbook/README.md

 - .ssh - generate new keys, add to Github
 - TextExpander - login, hide dock icon, set to launch at login
 - Setup Alfred.
 Activate PowerPack license, enable sync, swap shortcut to `⌘ + Space`, enable clipboard history.
+- Droplr - Sign in, set to launch at login.
 - Copy iTerm preferences - This has been wonky lately.
 Need to look into [mackup](https://github.com/lra/mackup) again or use a separate folder for each machine.
 - VS Code - Create new github token with gist permissions for `Settings Sync` and one for VS Code with `repo` permissions.
 Run initial `Settings Sync` download settings.
 Login to Github.
 - Atom sync - Create new github token with gist permissions for `sync-settings` .
 Run initial `settings-sync` restore.
 Login with Github.